 Beverley (Trites) Richardson, a member of the Class of 1960, studied secretarial science with a music minor.
 She was involved in the Acadia Choral Society, Acadia Orchestra (violin), NFCUS, SCM, PC Party, cheerleading, and served as a monitor for Horton Academy girls in Seminary.
 Beverley entered and graduated from Victoria General Hospital in Halifax from the three-year nursing program then married Dick Currie, whom she met on the Acadia basketball court.
 The couple has three daughters and eight grandchildren.
 Beverley nursed private duty for cancer patients in Saint John, N.B., where she was involved with Acadia Alumni (1962-1968).
 The couple moved to Boston when Dick attended Harvard Business School, and opened a premature nursery at the Cambridge Hospital.
 Years later, Beverley and her family settled in Toronto, where she continued to be involved with Acadia Alumni.
 She was involved also with volunteer work at her girls’ school, grief and bereavement counseling at her church, and fundraising events.
 Beverley helped take the Timothy Eaton Memorial Church Choir to England and Scotland, arranging all venues and accommodations prior to the trip.
 She was the Editor for Crafts for J.A.M. magazine for young people for three years.
 Beverley traveled extensively, enjoying many Pro-Am golf tournaments along the way.
 In 1988, she married Acadia grad Grant Richardson, moving to Truro, where he taught Physics and Math.
 Grant took a year study leave in England, returning to Truro, and set up a 4.5 star Bed and Breakfast (The Silver Firs) which operated for nine years.
 Special guests included Prime Minister Kim Campbell, a Four-Star General, Vienna String Quartet, and more.
 In addition, the company catered to wedding parties.
 Beverley worked on many church boards and the Colchester Hospital Foundation.
 In 2000, Beverley moved to Wolfville.
 Her hobbies include gardening, reading, needlework, and painting in watercolour and acrylics.
 Beverley has been busy for the past four years organizing “Friends of Lucas” as a financial support system for pianist Lucas Porter.
 She keeps busy on the Board of Landmark East and the Valley Regional (Hospice) Foundation as well as involved in Wolfville Baptist Church organizations.
 She is presently the President of the Social and Benevolent Society, which organizes and prepares for all church receptions, teas and dinners, including the Divinity College.

-Created in 1981, The Athenaeum and Associated Alumni of Acadia University Student of the Year Award recognizes an Acadia student who has excelled throughout their time at Acadia and embodies the Acadia Spirit.
-The award is presented annually to a nominee who has contributed to the Acadia and Wolfville communities through their extracurricular and/or academic activities, and has worked to further the Acadia Spirit.
+Created in 1981, The Athenaeum and Acadia Alumni Student of the Year Award recognizes a student who has excelled at Acadia and embodies the Acadia spirit.
+The award is presented annually to a nominee who has contributed to the Acadia and Wolfville communities through extracurricular and/or academic activities and has worked to further the Acadia spirit.
 Nominees must be full-time students.
 Preference will be given to students who will be graduating in May of the current academic year.

-Nomination Deadline: March 31, 2019.
-Click here for a nomination form.
+Nomination deadline: March 31 annually.
+Click here for a Nomination Form.

 Past recipients include: